NoCapCbas/savviAuth/README.md

 # Savvi Auth Service

-This is a FastAPI-based authentication service with support for both local authentication and Google OAuth.
+This is a Golang-based authentication microservice.
+This project uses docker containers for the database, cache and the main application.

-## TODO:
-[x] create localauth
+Features:
+- User Management
+- Auth Token Management
-[x] add Google OAuth support
+- Google OAuth Authentication

-[] create github workflow package
-[] create prod docker-compose file
-[] create prod dockerfile
-[] deploy to prod
+Only admin users can use all user management endpoints.
+Non admin users can only use the auth related endpoints and their own user related endpoints.
+AKA the user id requested must match the user id stored in the jwt payload.

 ## API Endpoints
+- GET `/health`: Health check endpoint

+### User Management
-- `/register`: Register a new user
+- POST `/register`: Create a new user
+- GET `/user/{id}`: Get user by id
+- PUT `/user/{id}`: Update user by id
+- DELETE `/user/{id}`: Delete user by id
+- GET `/users`: Get all users

+### Auth Token Management
-- `/token`: Get access token (login)
+- POST `/token`: Get access token (login with username and password)
-- `/users/me`: Get current user information
-- `/health`: Health check endpoint
+- POST `/token/validate`: Validate access token
+- POST `/token/refresh`: Refresh access token
+- POST `/token/revoke`: Revoke access token (logout)

+### Google OAuth
-- `/login/google`: Initiate Google OAuth login
+- GET `/login/google`: Initiate Google OAuth login
-- `/auth/google/callback`: Google OAuth callback URL
+- GET `/auth/google/callback`: Google OAuth callback URL

+# Database
+PostgresSQL is used to store the users.

+# Cache
+Redis is used to store the refresh tokens and users.

 ## Deployment
 This application is designed to be deployed using Docker.
 The `docker-compose.yml` file is used to define and run the Docker containers for the application.